Gabriel2409/obsidian_notes/Postgres - Theory.md

 Postgres also provides the information schema which is a standard across many db engines, but the catalog gives more information.
 Ex: `SELECT * FROM INFORMATION_SCHEMA.tables`

+## How connection is handled

+### Shared Buffers (Server-Side)

+- Location: Inside the PostgreSQL server's memory (RAM).
+- Purpose: Acts as a cache for frequently accessed data pages to reduce disk I/O.
+- Scope: Global—shared across all database connections.
+- Managed by: The PostgreSQL buffer manager.

+When a query needs a page, PostgreSQL first checks Shared Buffers.
+If the page is present (cache hit) → It is read from memory.

+If the page is not in Shared Buffers (cache miss) → It is read from disk and stored in Shared Buffers.

+Modified pages are called dirty pages and will be flushed to disk by the Checkpointer.
+### Connection Memory (Server-Side, Per Connection)

+- Location: Also on the server, but allocated per client connection.
+- Purpose: Stores per-query temporary data such as sorting, joins, function execution, and prepared statements.
+- Scope: Per-client connection—each active connection has its own memory.
+- Controlled by:
+    - work_mem → Memory per sort/hash operation.
+    - temp_buffers → Temporary table storage.
+    - maintenance_work_mem → Used for maintenance tasks like VACUUM.

+Each client connection gets a dedicated chunk of memory.
+Queries may use more memory if they involve sorting, hashing, or temporary tables.
+If memory is exceeded, PostgreSQL spills to disk, causing performance degradation.

+### Example query

+- The client sends a query to PostgreSQL.
+- The backend process (assigned to that client) checks Shared Buffers for the required pages.
+    - If the page is in Shared Buffers → It is used directly.
+    - If the page is not in Shared Buffers → It is read from disk into Shared Buffers.
+- The backend executes the query using Connection Memory for sorting, hashing, etc.
+- The final result set is stored in Connection Memory (backend process memory).
 ## Processes

 ```bash